 Course Learning OutcomesBy the end of this course, students should be able to:

-- understand the role of risk management within a corporate setting
+- interpret and discuss the role and relevance of financial risk management

-- explain how the various types of derivative securities available for financial risk management are utilised
+- apply various types of derivative securities to moderate financial risk exposures

 - apply skills required to work effectively in a group